 Social Justice and Community Studies

 Saint Mary's University is in K’jipuktuk, Mi’kma’ki, the Ancestral and Unceded Territory of the Mi’kmaq People*

 The Department of Social Justice & Community Studies (SJCS) at Saint Mary's University offers students and professionals a strong interdisciplinary training to promote social responsibility and the development of active citizens.
 It does this by fostering intersectional knowledge and community engagement around issues such as gender and sexuality; Indigenous-settler relations, and settler colonialism; race and critical whiteness; citizenship and migration status; urban politics and histories; material conditions and resource distribution; and social organizing and organizational theory, in order to build stronger institutional and community relationships with and between diverse Indigenous peoples, African Nova Scotians, immigrant peoples, and historically settled white Nova Scotians and Canadians.
 Among the key ways in which SJCS at SMU builds intersectional knowledge and relationships is by fostering mutual engagement between community members, the university, and the city, and mobilizing social justice and community work on and off campus.

-As of September 2018, the Social Justice & Community Studies Minor Program will offer university students in all faculties, and social justice and community engaged professionals, the intersectional knowledge necessary to engage in problem solving, organizational work, and public deliberation in a range of complex social issues.
+The Social Justice & Community Studies Minor Program offers university students in all faculties, and social justice and community engaged professionals, the intersectional knowledge necessary to engage in problem solving, organizational work, and public deliberation in a range of complex social issues.

 SJCS positions Students and Professionals for Future Opportunities through: